As the populace becomes used to things

 offer in Sydney:

 2GB.
-Talk only, constant advertising about
+Talk only, and a lot of advertising

 2UE.
 The one remaining music station,